kdoore/CS2335-Gitbook/ui-panel_toggle_visibility.md

 ###Scene Load-Event - calls Start()
 We need to initialize the value of our `panelHidden` variable and the alpha value within the Start() method.
 This way the variables will be re-initialized each time we enter this particular Scene.
 When a Scene is first loaded, this is when the Start method for every active game object is executed.

-### Toggle Attributes: Interactive and BlocksRaycase
+### Toggle Properties: Interactive and BlocksRaycase

 ###hidePanel Method